How Much Compensation For Tinnitus?

 Calculating your Tinnitus claim

 Tinnitus claims can range in value from £5,980 to £38,850.
-Because every case is unique, calculating exactly how much you will receive is not an exact science.
-However, your solicitor will be able to make an estimate based on the following:
+However, because every case is unique, calculating exactly how much you will receive is not an exact science.
+However, your solicitor will be able to make an estimate for you, based on the following:

 - The amount you have spent on medical treatment, such as private nursing care or disability aids